liamsmith3194/otter-hockey/README.md

 -   Montserrat (light, medium & bold)
     -   A large majority of text on the site uses Montserrat.
     -   This is a very popular font for web design because of its readability.
-    -   The uses of light, medium and bold varies and highlights certain details.
+    -   The site uses light, medium and bold font weights in order to highlight certain details.
 For example, the order confirmation uses the light style for the field names, the medium for the field values and the bold for the subheadings.
     -   This make it more appealing to the user and easier to read or quickly check.

 -   Bebas Neue